$2,000 Personal Loans. No hard credit check. Fast approval.

 You need $2,000.
 Fast.
 A personal loan for that amount is an installment loan - fixed sum, fixed monthly payments.
 Use it for home repairs, medical bills, debt consolidation, even a vacation.
 The lender deposits the money in your account, and no, you don't have to explain where it goes.

 The CFPB has watched personal loan growth for over a decade.
-Here's what they found: borrowers who understand the full cost before signing pay back at much higher rates than those who only care about approval.
+Here's what they found: borrowers who understand the full cost before signing repay successfully at a much higher rate than those who only care about approval.
 Read that twice before you apply.

 Two types exist.
 Secured loans need collateral - your car, your home.
 Lower rates because the lender can take something if you stop paying.
 Unsecured loans need no collateral.
 Easier to get, but rates run higher.
 And watch out: variable-rate unsecured loans can hike your monthly payment without warning.